rnag/rust.aws-cdk-lambda/README.md

 for each workspace member:

 ```
-const package1 = "lambda1";
-new RustFunction(this, package1, {
+new RustFunction(this, "MyFirstRustFunction", {
-    package: package1,
+    package: "lambda1",
 });

-const package2 = "lambda2";
-new RustFunction(this, package2, {
+new RustFunction(this, "MySecondRustFunction", {
-    package: package2,
+    package: "lambda2",
 });
 ```